Ajla Tomljanović: 2015: First final on WTA Tour

 She began grass-court season at the first edition of the Nottingham Open.
 As the eighth seed, she was defeated in the first round by Lauren Davis.
 At the Birmingham Classic, Tomljanović lost in the first round to British wildcard Naomi Broady.
 Tomljanović was defeated in the second round of qualifying at the Eastbourne International to Irina Falconi.
 At Wimbledon, Tomljanović lost in the second round to 13th seed and 2012 finalist, Agnieszka Radwańska.

 Seeded second at the Brasil Tennis Cup, she was defeated in the second round by Tereza Martincová.

-Tomljanović started the US Open Series at the Stanford Classic where she advanced to the quarterfinals defeating Vitalia Diatchenko and seventh seed Madison Keys.
-She lost her quarterfinal match to fourth seed and eventual finalist, Karolína Plíšková.
+Tomljanović competed on the US Open Series at the Stanford Classic where she advanced to the quarterfinals defeating Vitalia Diatchenko and seventh seed Madison Keys.
+She then lost her quarterfinal match to fourth seed and eventual finalist, Karolína Plíšková.
 At the Rogers Cup, she was defeated in the final round of qualifying by Irina Falconi.
 At the US Open, Tomljanović lost in the first round to Karin Knapp.

 Seeded seventh at the Japan Women's Open, she reached the semifinals where she was defeated by Yanina Wickmayer.
 At the Korea Open, Tomljanović lost in the first round to Japanese wildcard Kimiko Date-Krumm.
 Despite qualifying for the Wuhan Open, she was defeated in the first round by 11th seed Belinda Bencic.
 Tomljanović played her final tournament of the year at the China Open.
 She retired in her final round of qualifying match against Yulia Putintseva.

 Tomljanović ended the year ranked 66.